-- Trainee posts in established specialist areas, including conservation, to manage impending succession and business continuity issues - New posts to support those areas of arts/heritage intersection, including outreach and creative partnerships, given priority in the Arts and Heritage Strategies - Leadership and specialist posts for the establishment of a new Historic Environment and Properties Department, necessary particularly for the delivery of services in support of the proposed new heritage legislation to meet the Island's compliance with international conventions and best practice
+- Re-establishment of posts lost in previous downsizes, particularly at Jersey Archive and in our education service. - Trainee posts in established specialist areas, including conservation, to manage impending succession and business continuity issues. - New posts to support those areas of arts/ heritage intersection, including outreach and creative partnerships, given priority in the Arts and Heritage Strategies.

+• Leadership and specialist posts for the establishment of a new Historic Environment and Properties Department, necessary particularly for the delivery of services in support of the proposed new heritage legislation to meet the Island's compliance with international conventions and best practice.

 The value of this organisational development is reflected in the performance section of this report.
 This period of recruitment is regarded as complete and the establishment now sufficient to meet the demands of the current range of services at a reasonable level.
-Where it is effective to do so, functions previously delivered in-house, including technical work such as design and heritage specialisms such as art conservation and aspects of archaeology, remain outsourced.
+Where it is effective to do so, functions previously delivered in-house, including technical work, such as design, and heritage specialisms, such as art conservation and aspects of archaeology, remain outsourced.